subhranil002/30-Days-JS-Challenge/README.md

 - **Task 8:** Write a function to update the task object in the array and refresh the task list display after editing a task.
 - **Task 9:** Add a "Delete" button to each task item in the task list.
 Write a function to remove the task from the array and refresh the task list display when the "Delete" button is clicked.
 - **Task 10:** Add a confirmation dialog before deleting a task to prevent accidental deletions.

+### Day 28: Project 5 - E-commerce Website

+- **Task 1:** Initialize a new project directory and set up the basic HTML structure for the e-commerce website.
+- **Task 2:** Add a basic CSS file to style the e-commerce website, including a product listing grid and a shopping cart section.
+- **Task 3:** Create a JSON file or an array of product objects with details like name, price, description, and image URL.
+- **Task 4:** Write a script to dynamically generate the product listing from the product data and display it on the web page.
+Style the product cards using CSS.
+- **Task 5:** Add an "Add to Cart" button to each product card.
+Write a function to handle adding products to the shopping cart.
+- **Task 6:** Create a shopping cart section that displays the products added to the cart, including the name, price, and quantity.
+Update the cart display whenever a product is added.
+- **Task 7:** Add functionality to update the quantity of products in the cart.
+Write a function to handle increasing and decreasing the quantity of items.
+- **Task 8:** Add a "Remove" button to each item in the cart.
+Write a function to handle removing products from the cart and updating the display.
+- **Task 9:** Create a checkout form that collects user information (e.g., name, address, payment details).
+Style the form using CSS.
+- **Task 10:** Write a function to handle form submission, simulating the checkout process.
+Display a confirmation message with the order details.

 ## Resources